 A comprehensive employee handbook is an integral part of protecting business owners from legal trouble.
 However, In order for a handbook to be effective, you must ensure it contains several key components.
-Here, the business law attorneys at The Law Offices of James A. List detail some of the key components an employee handbook should contain.
+And you must apply and enforce it consistently.
+Here, the business law attorneys at The Law Offices of James A. List, LLC detail some of the key components an employee handbook should contain.

 Provide an Avenue for Reporting Concerns

 An employer will increase their risk of liability if they do not provide a reasonable avenue for employees to report concerns.
-This may include an email or telephone number for the human resources department, or a way of speaking to management directly within smaller companies.
-Should a concern arise for an employee, the danger to the company will be mitigated by providing an accommodating way for the employee to report the issue.
+This may include an email or telephone number for the human resources department.
+Should a concern arise for an employee, the danger to the company will be minimized by providing a way for the employee to report the issue.

 Do Not Firmly Limit Leave Time

-Creating harsh rules that limit leave time may run afoul of the Family and Medical Leave Act (FMLA) or the Americans with Disabilities Act (ADA).
-The FMLA, for example, allows for up to 12 weeks of leave for serious illnesses or conditions, and the ADA’s “reasonable accommodation” policy may be met by providing adequate leave time.
-Be cognizant of the language you use when creating a leave policy—definitively barring leave beyond a set number of days or weeks may incur legal consequences.
+Creating rules that limit leave time may run afoul of the Family and Medical Leave Act (FMLA) or the Americans with Disabilities Act (ADA).
+For example, the FMLA allows for up to 12 weeks of leave for serious illnesses or conditions at large companies.
+The ADA’s “reasonable accommodation” policy may be met by providing adequate leave time.
+Be cognizant of the language you use when creating a leave policy.

 Create a Disciplinary Policy That Allows for Flexibility